NCAR/python-tutorial/source/tutorials/beginner.rst

 Writing Functions
 ~~~~~~~~~~~~~~~~~

-This is intended to pick off right where part 1.b left off- you had just
+This is intended to pick off right where "Creating a Data Dictionary" left off- you had just
 commited your new script that reads the file, saving the variables of date,
 time, and tempout in a data dictionary.